rkapl123/DBAddin/docs/DBFuncs.md

 <pre lang="vb">concatCells(ParameterList)</pre>

 `concatCells` concatenates the values in the given range together.
-It's use is mainly to facilitate the building of very long and complex queries:
+Its use is mainly to facilitate the building of very long and complex queries:

 <pre lang="vb">DBRowFetch(concatCells(E1:E4),"",A1,A8:A9,C8:D8)</pre>